-matched to the same cluster.
-Several administrative cities in developing countries which are heavily decentralized by the end of the period, such as Uganda, are initially too small.
+use for identification.
+For the event study, we obtain data on the treatment status from $\underline{t} = 1987$ to $\overline{t} = 2018$ .
+We later collapse the estimates into a difference-in-differences design, for which we only use the information on cities that switch their status from t = 1992 to $\bar{t} = 2013$ .
+The first column shows the total number of regional capital cities and their status changes, regardless of whether we actually observe them in the satellitederived data on city footprints or not.
+The second column indicates how many city cores derived from the 1990 satellite data were always capitals or experienced a change in status.
+While we observe a large share of administrative cities in 1990, not all of them pass the population threshold of 20,000 in 1990, and many nearby capitals are matched to the city core.
+Several administrative cities in developing countries that are heavily decentralized by the end of the period, such as Uganda, are initially too small.
 We prefer to focus on the 1990 universe of cities, as this avoids selection problems by which cities pass the detection threshold in later years precisely because they became a subnational capital (discussed in Online Appendix D).
-The last column highlights the switches which we effectively use for identification.
-The event-study design uses 277 cities that become capitals of which 217 switchers are observed during the 1992-2013 period for which we observe our outcomes.
+The last column highlights the switches that we effectively use for identification.
+The event-study design uses 277 cities that become capitals, of which 217 switchers are observed during the 1992-2013 period for which we observe our outcomes.
+Depending on the sample, about 71% to 88% of these switches occur in late-developing countries (see Table E-1 in Online Appendix E).

 We typically compute our results for two samples: i) all cities and ii) cities in regions that have been reformed within the period of observation.
-If we are concerned with potential spillovers and "forbidden comparisons", where treated units end up being used as controls due to the staggered design (see, e.g., Borusyak et al., 2021), then we would prefer a large control group since this reduces the weights of these comparisons in a staggered difference-in-differences setting.
-If we are concerned about obtaining a control group that closely resembles the treatment group, then we would prefer to restrict ourselves to places that are in close proximity.
-Given that our control group is more than an order magnitude larger than the treatment group in either sample (mitigating the first set of concerns), we have a preference for the latter approach but report both for completeness.
+If we are concerned with potential spillovers and "forbidden comparisons," where treated units end up being used as controls due to the staggered design (see, e.g., Borusyak et al., 2021), then we would prefer a large control group since this reduces the weights of these comparisons in a staggered difference-in-differences setting.
+If we are concerned about obtaining a control group that closely resembles the treatment group, then we would prefer to restrict ourselves to nearby places.
+Given that our control group is more than an order magnitude larger than the treatment group in either sample (mitigating the first set of concerns), we prefer the latter approach but report both for completeness.

-The size of the never treated control group can mitigate biases in staggered difference-in-differences designs (Borusyak et al., 2021) but is no panacea in event studies.
+The size of the never-treated control group can mitigate biases in staggered differencein-differences designs (Borusyak et al., 2021) but is no panacea in event studies.
 Sun and Abraham (2021) show that the coefficients obtained from the two-way fixed effects estimator of the event study specification in eq.
 1 can be contaminated by information from other periods.
 This occurs when there is heterogeneity in treatment effects across treatment cohorts, and this contamination affects leads, lags, and endpoint bins.
 Sun and Abraham (2021) and Callaway and Sant'Anna (2021) present alternative (and related) estimators that do not suffer from this problem.
 In robustness checks, we compare how fixed-effects estimation performs relative to alternatives in our setting.